 Mutsu apples are a good source of soluble fiber, which has been proven to help lower cholesterol, control weight, and regulate blood sugar.
 They also contain vitamins A and C, as well as a trace amount of boron and potassium, most of which is located in the apples skin.

 With its sweet and delicately spiced flavor the Mutsu apple is sought after for its use as an excellent dessert apple in the culinary world.
 They can be sliced and baked, hollowed out and stuffed, battered and fried or slow cooked into a sauce.
 Their sweetness will compliment pies and tarts.
 Cubed they will add moisture and flavor to muffins, breads and cakes.
 Mutsu apples will compliment savory applications as well.
 Try roasted or sautéed for a side dish or topping, slice and add to green, chopped and stacked salads or serve as an accompaniment to robust cheeses.

 The Mutsu apple was developed in Japan at the Aomori Research Institute in the 1930’s.
 It made its commercial debut in the United Kingdom and the United States in the late 1940s where it was renamed Crispin.
 Today it is marketed under both names and is grown in apple growing regions around the world.

 Recipes that include Mutsu Apples.
 One is easiest, three is harder.

-Someone spotted Mutsu Apples using the Specialty Produce app for iPhone and Android.
+People have spotted Mutsu Apples using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.